milofultz/tinybrainfans/wiki/Programming/vim.md

 All commands must be done in "Normal" mode, accessed by pressing `esc` if in write mode.
 Commands are case sensitive and must be confirmed with `Enter` unless otherwise noted.

+Many of these commands derive from the original {{Unix}} text line editor `{{ed}}`.
+If you don't understand why things are the way they are here, pulling the thread of `ed` may benefit your understanding.

 ### Meta/File

 Description | Command | Notes